 5. Miracle on 34th Street (both versions)

 Another near fail for both versions.
-The mother and daughter speak almost exclusively about Santa Clause.
+The mother and daughter speak almost exclusively about Santa Claus.
 And the lawyers, the judge, and the businesspeople (beside the mom) are all men.
 There are a lot of conversations between men.
 But in both movies, the mom and daughter do speak about faith, a concept arguably bigger than Santa as a man.
 What do you think?
 Does talking about believing in Santa count?